Plan/do

 There are many different ways to adapt tasks and activities to support a child's development and learning, such as:

-• Task analysis - breaking down activities into a sequence of smaller steps, for more information please click here.
+- Task analysis - breaking down activities into a sequence of smaller steps.
+You can find further information on the online Indiana Resource Center for Autism.
 This is sometimes referred to as the small steps approach please see the Portage website for more details.

-• Backward chaining - the adults starting the activity/sequence and the child completing the last stage - in time the chiild completes more of the activity
+- Backward chaining - the adults starting the activity/sequence and the child completing the last stage - in time the child completes more of the activity

-• Errorless learning - ensuring that the use of support and sufficent prompting is in place so tasks are successfully completed
+- Errorless learning - ensuring that the use of support and sufficient prompting is in place so tasks are successfully completed